+In 1981, Westminster School entered a Shakespeare competition.
+The only middle school to compete against a roster of high school entrants, Westminster won three out of the four prizes offered that year.
+In the following years, Westminster School brought home the winning trophy each time it competed.
+Thus began the tradition of the annual 7th grade production of a Shakespeare play.
 The 7th grade play is a rite of passage at Westminster School.
-The students come under the direct influence and expectations of the Headmaster, whose love of Shakespeare and talent for directing are legendary.
-Under his tutelage, the students learn to appreciate Shakespeare’s genius and to embrace the level of commitment and effort it takes to achieve something of true excellence.
+As they are studying the Renaissance in history class, reading late Medieval and Renaissance literature in English class, and enjoying an extra enrichment class on the life and work of Shakespeare, the 7th graders learn to appreciate Shakespeare’s genius and achievements.
+In putting on a Shakespeare play (in the original language but shortened to approximately ¾ the length of the play), students discover the level of commitment and effort it takes to achieve something of true excellence.
 They bond with their classmates in new ways as they begin to value one another’s strengths and celebrate their breakthroughs in this demanding common endeavor, which also includes important back-stage responsibilities.
-Finally, they discover the joy and expanded sense of possibility that comes from achieving more than they knew themselves capable of.
+Finally, they experience the joy and expanded sense of possibility that comes from achieving more than they knew themselves capable of.

 First-time attendees at an upper-school Westminster play are routinely astonished at the level of achievement and sophistication exhibited by 12-, 13-, and 14-year-olds.
 It is not an accident, nor is it a lucky grouping of “gifted” students.
 Rather, it is the visible manifestation of all that they have gained from their Westminster education and their experience in the Drama Program.